• Skip to primary navigation

 But studies suggest that small amounts of saturated fat can be part of a healthy diet.

-In conclusion, bacon fat has a tantalizing taste and texture.
+Bacon fat has a tempting taste and texture.

 Its smoky flavor enhances dishes and provides versatility.